-- 5.13 Advertisements for promotions targeted directly at children: - 5.13.1 must include all significant qualifying conditions - 5.13.2 must make clear if adult permission is required for children to enter.
+- 5.13.1 must include all significant qualifying conditions - 5.13.2 must make clear if adult permission is required for children to enter.

 Advertisements for competitions targeted directly at children are acceptable only if the skill required is relevant to the age of likely participants and if the values of the prizes and the chances of winning are not exaggerated.